 There is a hazard in your area and you have been ordered to evacuate immediately.
 If you need assistance evacuating call 911.
 You will be provided the safest escape routes known, so make sure you follow the instructions as other routes may be closed or unpassable.
 You will also be told the location of an evacuation point where you can get updated information about the emergency and the location of an evacuation shelter if you have nowhere else to go.
 Do not delay – evacuation means you need to leave immediately!
 You should not expect that emergency personnel will rescue you if you ignore the evacuation notice.

-The CodeRED alert is geographically targeted.
+The Lookout Alert is geographically targeted.
 If possible, Jefferson County Sheriff personnel will also knock on doors in the evacuation zone.
 If you think your home should be included, but you didn’t get an alert, err on the side of safety and evacuate.

 If you are not at home when an evacuation order has been issued, you will not be allowed access to you home until the evacuation order has been lifted.